 Welcome to spring cleaning season!
-It's that glorious time of year when you finally get to throw open your windows to let in the bright spring light and notice the layer of dust and grime that has built up in your home all winter.
-But don’t panic!
-We’re here to help tackle that cleaning to-do list.
+It's that glorious time of year when you finally get to throw open your windows to let the sunshine in ... and then notice the layer of dust and grime that has built up in your home all winter.
+Don’t panic!
+TODAY Home is here to help tackle that cleaning to-do list.

-We know you don’t want to spend those first nice spring days inside with a scrub brush, so we’re officially giving you permission to spread out the cleaning chores, and we think dedicating just a few hours once a week is the way to go.
-Simply deep clean one room at a time, and in a month, your whole house will be refreshed and spring ready.
+Dedicating just a few hours once a week is the way to go.
+Simply deep clean one room at a time and in a month, your whole house will be refreshed and spring ready.

-You’re halfway through your month-long spring cleaning spree and still going strong.
-Now it’s time to tackle the kitchen.
-Don’t despair!
-The kitchen has so many appliances and messy areas that it might seem overwhelming, but you can do this.
-It is a large task, but it’s also surprisingly meditative once you get going.
-And nothing beats a spotless kitchen.
-So gather your supplies, put on your favorite upbeat album for energy, and power through this one.
+The kitchen has so many appliances and messy areas that it might seem overwhelming, but nothing beats a spotless kitchen.
+So gather your supplies, put on your favorite upbeat album for energy and power through this one.
 You’ll be so glad you did.

 Here’s what you’ll need: